jmcarcell/trackvalidation/jobs_submission/README.md

 - "Input/type sample ttbar": number and type of sample used as input (ttbar only!)
 - "NJobs": number of jobs submitted
 - "NEvents per job": number of events per jobs
-- "Jobs_output_folder": name used for the jobs output folder in eos
+- "Jobs output folder": name used for the jobs output folder in eos
-- "Jobs_customised_lib": if not empty, it is used to set a specific customised Marlin library as input
+- "Jobs customised lib": if not empty, it is used to set a specific customised Marlin library as input
+- "Sample fixed pt SIM folder": folder that contains the SIM-DDSIM sample (used only to create sample with fixed pT)
 - "Test Mode": if set to 1, more printout are added and only 2 events are submit with 3 events

 After setting the config file correctly, run:
 ```
-python submit.py ../cfg/cfg_file.json
+python script_submit.py ../cfg/cfg_file.json
 ```

 As a first step the vanilla xml files of the specific release are copied in `local_files`.